-Under the 2017 Plan, incentive stock options and nonstatutory stock options may be granted at a price not less than fair value (110% of fair value for options issued to holders of 10% or more of voting stock).
+Under the 2017 Plan, stock options may be granted at a price not less than fair value (110% of fair value for incentive stock options issued to holders of 10% or more of voting stock).
 Stock appreciation rights may be granted at a price not less than fair value.
 Fair value is determined by the Board of Directors.
 Options are exercisable over periods not to exceed 10 years (five years for incentive stock options granted to holders of 10% or more of the voting stock) from the date of grant.